PatrickLang/windows-k8s-lab/README.md

 If you don't already have kubectl.exe on your machine and in your path, there's a few different ways you can do it.
 The `kubernetes-cli` [choco package](https://chocolatey.org/packages/kubernetes-cli) is probably the easiest - `choco install kubernetes-cli`.
-If you want to do this manually - look for the `kubernetes-client-windows-amd64.tgz` download in the [Kubernetes 1.9 release notes](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG-1.9.md#downloads-for-v190)
+If you want to do this manually - look for the `kubernetes-client-windows-amd64.tgz` download in the [Kubernetes 1.10 release notes](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG-1.10.md#client-binaries)

+> Tip: Later you can use `choco upgrade kubernetes-cli` to get a new release

 Now, `kubectl get node` should work on the Windows host.